4 natural ways to deter flies

 3. Vetiver essential oil

 Vetiver has great potential for fly management, specifically against larval and adult flies.
-For toxicity against eggs, its effectiveness was stated as moderate.
-In a study published by the National Library of Medicine, vetizer proved to be strongly repellent (84%, respectively) for larvae.
-In another study published by the Journal of Vector Ecology, vetiver oil displayed a strong repellent activity (78%) against house flies and exhibited 100% contact toxicity to larval and adult house flies.
+In a study published by the National Library of Medicine, vetiver proved to be strongly repellent (84%, respectively) for larvae.
+A further study—published by the Journal of Vector Ecology—demonstrated vetiver's strong repellent activity (78%) against house flies and exhibited 100% contact toxicity to larval and adult house flies.

 • Vetiver essential oil

-• A carrier of your choice (vodka or water/witch hazel with an added preservative)
+• A carrier of your choice (vodka, water or witch hazel)

 • Polysorbate 20 (emulsifier)

-1. Fill the 4 oz. spray bottle with your carrier almost to the top.
+1. Fill the 4 oz. spray bottle almost to the top with your chosen carrier

 4. The Fly Inn